 Independent Testing

-Every financial institution and listed business shall conduct an independent review of its AML/CFT policies and procedures at least annually to ensure implementation in accordance with the laws of Trinidad and Tobago and guidelines issued by the relevant Supervisory Authority.
+Every financial institution and listed business shall conduct risk based, independent reviews of its AML/CFT/CPF policies and procedures, to ensure implementation in accordance with the laws of Trinidad and Tobago and guidelines issued by the relevant Supervisory Authority.33.

-The report of the review, with recommendations, should be submitted to the Board of Directors of the entity and the relevant Supervisory Authority.
+The report of each review, with recommendations, should be submitted to the Board of Directors or senior officers (where applicable) of the entity and to the relevant Supervisory Authority.

 Who can conduct an independent review?

-An independent review (or AML/CFT audit) should be conducted by an external auditor or competent professional who shall be specifically trained to undertake such an audit.
+An independent review (or AML/CFT/CPF audit) should be conducted by an independent auditor or competent professional who shall be specifically trained to undertake such an AML/CFT/CPF review/audit.

-When sourcing an external auditor or competent professional to conduct this audit the financial institution or listed business should conduct some level of due diligence to confirm the candidate has the requisite competence.
+When sourcing an independent auditor or competent professional to conduct this AML/CFT/CPF audit the financial institution or listed business should conduct some level of due diligence to confirm the candidate has the requisite competence.
 This will be dependent on:

 • The nature of business and complexity of the financial institution or listed business; and